marcelm/cutadapt/doc/guide.rst

     BADAPTERSOMETHING

-The ``B`` in the beginnig is seen as an insertion.
+The ``B`` in the beginning is seen as an insertion.
 If you also want to prevent this from happening, use the option ``--no-indels`` to disallow insertions and deletions entirely.